Frax USD (FRXUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Frax USD Historical Price

-According to the latest data gathered on Frax USD live price page, the current price of Frax USD is 0.999852USD.
-The circulating supply of Frax USD(FRXUSD) is 82.00M FRXUSD , giving it a market capitalization of $81.98M.
+According to the latest data gathered on Frax USD live price page, the current price of Frax USD is 0.998874USD.
+The circulating supply of Frax USD(FRXUSD) is 82.05M FRXUSD , giving it a market capitalization of $81.96M.

 How Does Frax USD (FRXUSD) Price Prediction Module Work?